metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 If this doesn't resolve the problem remove all log files inside target directory, to be able to do this, you'll have to instruct firewall to write to different location to set your logs free, then reboot system.

-Also firewall service can't be stopped or manipulated in any way except trough UI followed by reboot.
+Also keep in mind that firewall service can't be stopped or manipulated in any way except trough UI followed by reboot.

 [Table of Contents](#table-of-contents)